-Here I will break down two of my favorite kettlebell exercises.
-Swings and cleans.
-The reason why I’m so passionate about them is that I love how strong my body feels after just a few sets.
-And, if I were to choose between them, that would be a tough call.
-But let me try anyway.
+Struggling to choose between kettlebell swings and cleans?
+I enjoy doing them both becasue I like how strong my body feels after just a few sets.
+If I were to choose between them, that would be a tough call.

-One of the reasons that people stay away from doing clean as a single exercise could be because of its complexity.
-Clean, together with a snatch, are one of the most complex Olympic movements.
-It’s a hard skill.
+One of the reasons that people stay away from doing clean as a single exercise is because of its complexity.
+Clean, together with a snatch, is one of the most complex Olympic movements.

 And, if you just do a single clean as an entry-level to bring the kettlebell ready for a press, you may get away with a bad form.
 But, if you were about to do the full 20-minute clean workout, then you can get in trouble.

 The starting position is similar to the swing.
 Weight is in front of you, between your feet.
 The big difference is that the kettlebell swing is usually done with both hands.
 The clean is a single-hand gig.

 - Grab a kettlebell with both hands, bend your hips keeping your back straight, and start to swing the weight from your hips like a pendulum.

 - You keep your hands straight, but not locked in the elbows.

 - Each time when you bring the kettlebell to the shoulder line, keep your core tight and squeeze your butt.

 - Grab the kettlebell with just one hand, and swing it up keeping it close to your body.

 - You do not straighten your arm, but you bring the weight to the front rack position.